Why Did I Get Ghosted: The Honest Guide for Guys

 Not enough.

-This is the part that confuses guys the most.
+This is what messes with guys the most.

 You felt chemistry.